Eurasian Collared-Dove, Streptopelia decaocto

-Description: Larger than a Mourning Dove, the Eurasian Collared-Dove is pale sandy gray with a pinkish hue on the head and breast when observed in good light.
+Description: Larger than a Mourning Dove, the Eurasian Collared Dove is pale sandy gray with a pinkish hue on the head and breast when observed in good light.
 There is a narrow black half-collar on the back of the neck (not always visible).
 The wings are mottled gray with dark primaries, and the tail is long and square.
 The under-tail pattern is black near the base with a broad white terminal edge.
 Both sexes look alike.

 Weight: 7 oz

-Voice: The song is a three-notes coo-coo-coo, with the first note quickly followed by a second, longer note, then a short pause before the final short note.
+Voice: The song is a three-note coo-coo-coo, with the first note quickly followed by a second, longer note, then a short pause before the final short note.
 They also give a musical growl in flight.

 - Mourning Doves have a long pointed tail with white outer tail feathers, and only a spot, rather than a collar, on the neck.